tylertitsworth/5th-age-srd/Species/Half-Orc.md

 ### Devastating Blow

 Once per battle when you hit with a two-handed weapon, you can choose to attempt a _devastating blow_.
 If you do, make a second attack roll.
 If you hit again, deal double damage.
-If you miss, the original attack deals haalf damage and the power is not expended.
+If you miss, the original attack deals half damage and the power is not expended.

 #### Adventurer Feat